 - The Hay Disaster Benefit is included with Select Hay Insurance.

-- Producers that select alfalfa at the per cent coverage level are eligible to enroll in the Enhanced Quality Option (EQO), which provides a higher Relative Feed Value (RFV) guarantee.
+- Producers that have Select Hay are eligible to enroll in the Enhanced Quality Option (EQO), which provides a higher relative Feed Value (RFV) guarantee.

 - The Harvest Flood Option (HFO) provides coarse hay coverage if a producer is unable to harvest due to excess moisture.